The College of Engineering - Biomedical Engineering

 Program of Study

-Our biomedical engineering program provides students with a firm grounding in the life sciences, along with a solid background in the traditional engineering disciplines.
-Graduates of our program will possess the skills necessary to develop and design health care systems, have the knowledge to pursue further studies in medical school, and be able to contribute as a practicing engineer in a myriad of other professions.
+Our biomedical engineering program provides students with a firm grounding in the traditional engineering disciplines, along with a solid background in the life sciences.
+Graduates of our program will possess the skills necessary to develop and design health care systems, have the knowledge to pursue further studies in graduate and medical school, and be able to contribute as a practicing engineer in a myriad of other areas.
 The typical course sequence for our 4-year program can be found here.

 For more information about our biomedical engineering program, please contact the Engineering Dean's Office by phone (856-256-5300) or email (firstname.lastname@example.org)